Nstamour-art/XogotDocs/Documentation.docc/Manual/platform/android/android_plugin.md

 }
 ```

+1. After updating the Godot Android library dependency, sync or build the plugin and resolve any compile errors:

+The Godot instance provided by GodotPlugin::getGodot() no longer has access to an android.content.Context reference.
+Use GodotPlugin::getActivity() instead.

+1. The Godot instance provided by GodotPlugin::getGodot() no longer has access to an android.content.Context reference.
+Use GodotPlugin::getActivity() instead.

+1. Delete the gdap configuration file(s) and follow the instructions in the Packaging a v2 Android plugin section to set up the plugin configuration.

-- The Godot instance provided by GodotPlugin::getGodot() no longer has access to a android.content.Context reference.
+- The Godot instance provided by GodotPlugin::getGodot() no longer has access to an android.content.Context reference.
 Use GodotPlugin::getActivity() instead.

 ## Packaging a v2 Android plugin